ahoy-jon/testCaprese/README.md

 # misc

-The project is written with explicit Nulls, instead of Options, to explore if more safe inlining is possible, like:
+The project is written with explicit Nulls, instead of Options, to explore if inlining can be more precise.
 ```scala
 //> using option -language:strictEquality
 //> using option -language:experimental.captureChecking